● Active Updated: 2026-08-12 Verified: 2026-08-12 ID: segment.skidata.city

 Related Reading SKIDATA & Adyen: payments · ISO 27001 · Data security

-SKIDATA City Parking: Reference Implementations
+SKIDATA City Parking: Official Reference Implementations

 Smart City Parking – Linköping (Sweden) skidata.com/references/smart-city-parking-linkoping